 Missing teeth are problematic for a number of reasons.
 If you are missing teeth, you might be feeling self-conscious about your smile.
 If you are missing teeth, you might have trouble eating and chewing properly.
 In addition, when you are missing one tooth, this can often lead to more missing teeth.

 Most people are aware that a dental bridge or dentures are an option, and both of these will work to give you back most of the function of your missing teeth.
 However, when considering the long-term, you may want to consider dental implants.
-Not only do dental implants look very much like your natural teeth, but the function of implants is closest to your natural teeth.

 When tooth decay spreads to the pulp of your tooth and a root canal can’t save it, an extraction is necessary to stop the spread of the infection into your bone.
 Yet, what happens after the tooth is pulled?
 At Turnagain Dental we not only provide in-office extractions, but also offer our patients several restorative dentistry options.
 Whether you choose dental bridges or implants, we will go over the pros and cons of each so you can make an informed decision.